 One seriously has to wonder whether replacing Fudge, with whom Albus was more or less willing to work, with Scrimgeour — with whom he evidently couldn’t, might not have been someone else’s clever idea.
 That replacement was almost certainly stage-managed from outside the Wizengamot itself.
 Particularly when you consider the outrageous ultimatum that Voldemort publicly handed Fudge.
 Between that and the internal calls for Fudge’s replacement after the Prophet outed the Ministry’s policy of denial, there wasn’t any way that Fudge could be retained, but the available choice of replacement, and the manner of forcing the Wizengamot’s hand was... suggestive.

 Not that Scrimgeour was being proposed or supported by Lord Voldemort or his followers.
-For, despite his lack of effectiveness, Scrimgeour does appear to have been honestly committing to resisting Lord Voldemort and all his works.
+For, despite his lack of effectiveness, Scrimgeour does appear to have been honestly committed to resisting Lord Voldemort and all his works.
 I simply think that Scrimgeour was handed a pair of shoes that he was unable to fill, and he was too proud to accept direction.
 Not, given the track record, that accepting direction from Albus Dumbledore was likely to have been any better.
 But Scrimgeour made a sufficiently visible place-holder at a point that one was deemed needed.

 In the meantime, Albus had also lost some of his oldest support on the Wizengamot when Griselda Marchbanks and Tiberius Ogden resigned in protest over his ouster the year earlier.
 We do not know who replaced them, either.
 Or who suggested those replacements.